truenas/middleware/docs/userguide/index.rst

 Tunables
 --------

-`sysctl(8) <http://www.freebsd.org/cgi/man.cgi?query=sysctl>`_
-is an interface that is used to make changes to the FreeBSD kernel running on a FreeNAS® system.
-It can be used to tune the system in order to meet the specific needs of a network.
+This section of the administrative GUI can be used to either set a FreeBSD sysctl or loader value.
+A `sysctl(8) <http://www.freebsd.org/cgi/man.cgi?query=sysctl>`_ makes changes to the FreeBSD kernel running on a FreeNAS® system and can be used to tune the system.
 Over five hundred system variables can be set using sysctl(8).
 Each variable is known as a MIB as it is comprised of a dotted set of components.
 Since these MIBs are specific to the kernel feature that is being tuned, descriptions can be found in many FreeBSD man pages (e.g.
 `sysctl(3) <http://www.freebsd.org/cgi/man.cgi?query=sysctl&sektion=3>`_
 ,
 `tcp(4) <http://www.freebsd.org/cgi/man.cgi?query=tcp>`_